fjwright/Run-REDUCE/BUILD.md

 I recommend using Java 16 or later, and the same version of JavaFX;
 note that building source later than version 3.0 **requires** Java 16 or later.

 * Download and unpack a Run-REDUCE release source file archive or clone this repository.

-Note that this project uses [modular Java](https://www.oracle.com/uk/corporate/features/understanding-java-9-modules.html), primarily in order to minimize the size of pre-build release files.
+Note that this project uses [modular Java](https://www.oracle.com/uk/corporate/features/understanding-java-9-modules.html), primarily in order to minimize the size of the pre-built release files.
 See also the [JavaFX website](https://openjfx.io/) for useful guidance on building projects using JavaFX.